wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 He answered, currently, we can read a few thousand neurons when we implant electrodes in the surface layer of a human brain, but **when the technology catches up to the point where we can read hundreds of millions of neurons, we will be able to successfully apply the methodology obtained from C. elegans.**

 > In the invasive method, electrodes are implanted, and the spike trains at the single neuron level are being obtained.
-> At the moment we are only discussing a few thousand spikes on the surface, but in the future, I think that number will probably increase to more and more up to hundreds of millions.
+> At the moment we are only discussing a few thousand spikes on the surface, but in the future, I think that number will probably increase up to hundreds of millions.
-> That's probably a breakthrough for me, and I think we can apply the methodology I used with C. elegans directly to people.
+> That's probably a breakthrough for me, and then I think we can apply the methodology I used with C. elegans directly to human brains.

 &nbsp;